 The Formula for applicable daily credit remedy is calculated as follows: the monthly fee specific to the location with outage will be divided by the number of days in the month, which results in a per day rate.
-The daily rate will be multiplied by the amount of days the location experienced the outage.
-If there are no allowances made by the customer for INL Engineers to visit the affected locations, the remedy pro rata credit will not be applicable.
+The daily rate will be multiplied by the number of days the location experienced the outage.
+If there are no allowances made by the customer for INL Engineers to visit the affected locations, the remedy pro-rata credit will not be applicable.

 DISASTER RECOVERY PLAN (NOC / SOC)

 INL has specifically located redundant equipment at remote locations designed to duplicate the operational efficiencies of the core routing and switching services located at the current Network Operations Centre (NOC) or Security Operations Centre (SOC).
 The redundant equipment is designed to be enabled within four (4) hours if such an event should occur that would cripple the core switching and routing equipment located in the NOC/SOC.
 The core network backbone infrastructure would continue to function as normal routing and switching traffic to and from their destinations around the island upon the switch over to the redundant equipment.
 Tower sites that have not been physically damaged will continue to function as normal and traffic will be automatically rerouted to alternate tower sites for the traffic that is destined to physically damaged sites.
 NAS backup drives are replicated at other remote sites for easy retrieval should there be significant damage to the NOC/SOC that would render all stored data at that location unrecoverable.